polohero/SDSUClasswork/README.md

-This repository shows classwork I did at SDSU for undergraduate classes.
+This repository shows classwork I did at SDSU for classes.